fsamir/rpi3-mongodb3/README.md

 # Modifications in this fork

  - Add /etc/mongod.yml
- - Replace docker-entrypoint.sh with mongodb-start.sh, with the abiity to remove mongod.lock
+ - Replace docker-entrypoint.sh with mongodb-start.sh, with the ability to remove mongod.lock
  and repair the DB on restarts.
  Similar to: https://github.com/cretzel/rpi-docker/tree/master/rpi-mongodb